Saint Patrick

 The dates of Patrick's life cannot be fixed with certainty, but there is general agreement that he was active as a missionary in Ireland during the fifth century.
-A recent biography on Patrick shows a late fourth-century date for the saint is possible.
-According to tradition dating from the early Middle Ages, Patrick was the first bishop of Armagh and Primate of Ireland, and is credited with bringing Christianity to Ireland (despite evidence of some earlier Christian presence on the island), and converting Ireland from paganism in the process.
+Two Latin writings by Patrick survive: the Confessio and the Letter to the soldiers of Coroticus.
+Patrick writes that when he was sixteen, he was captured by Irish pirates from his home in Britain and taken as a slave to Ireland.
+He writes that he lived there for six years as a herder before escaping and returning to his family.
+After studying for many years, probably in Gaul, he returned to spread Christianity in Ireland.
+As a bishop, Patrick converted "thousands" and ordained many priests.
+Years later, he was summoned to Britain by church leaders to answer various accusations.
+Patrick issued a lengthy and personal statement denying the accusations and defending himself, which became the Confessio.

-In Patrick's autobiographical Confessio, he writes that when he was about sixteen, he was captured by Irish pirates from his home in Britain and taken as a slave to Ireland.
-He writes that he lived there for six years as an animal herder before escaping and returning to his family.
-After becoming a cleric, he returned to spread Christianity in northern and western Ireland.
-In later life, he served as a bishop, but little is known about where he worked.
-By the seventh century, he had already come to be revered as the patron saint of Ireland.
+The earliest hagiographies of Patrick were written in the seventh century by Muirchú and Tírechán.
+By this time, he had come to be revered as a patron saint of Ireland.
+According to tradition, Patrick was the first bishop of Armagh and Primate of Ireland, and is credited with bringing Christianity to Ireland (despite evidence of some earlier Christian presence), converting the people from paganism.
+There are many legends about Patrick, such as him using a shamrock to symbolize the Trinity, banishing snakes and demons from Ireland, and fasting on a mountaintop.

 Saint Patrick's Day, considered his feast day, is observed on 17 March, the supposed date of his death.
 It is celebrated in Ireland and among the Irish diaspora as a religious and cultural holiday.
 In the Catholic Church in Ireland, it is both a solemnity and a holy day of obligation.